BeardedManZhao/algorithmStar/KnowledgeDocument/Operands.md

 primitives and objects reuse reduces performance consumption.
 In this framework, the matrix is not only Contains a numeric matrix and a complex matrix.
 The following is a demonstration of the operation!

+### Numerical matrix

+Numeric matrix is a kind of characteristic matrix, in which the primitive numerical data types are stored.
+In the machine learning library, integer and double-precision floating-point numerical matrix objects are supported, and have different use opportunities in different scenarios.

 ```java
 // Java api